Dr David Burgess

 - Educational and Administrative Law

-Dr David Burgess is Associate Professor in the Department of Educational Administration at the University of Saskatchewan.
+Dr David Burgess is Head, Graduate Chair, and Associate Professor in the Department of Educational Administration at the University of Saskatchewan.
 His research interests include philosophy of organization, organization theory, educational law, methods in legal instruction and research, comparative educational administration, and critical realism.
 Burgess holds university teaching concentrations in history of organizational theory, philosophy of organization, and educational and administrative law.
 He maintains a teaching license in New Brunswick with a specialization in secondary social studies, political science, and history.
 In 2009, Dr Burgess was the recipient of the Thomas B. Greenfield Dissertation Award, Canadian Association for the Study of Educational Administration (CASEA), for the outstanding Canadian doctoral dissertation in educational administration.
 He was formerly a consultant with the United Nations Non-Governmental Liaison Service (UN/NGLS) in Geneva, Switzerland.

 - EADM 425 - Legal and Institutional Contexts of Education